Top 10 Book Review and Discovery sites

 2018.
 Goodreads launched new Android App

 Goodreads has introduced a new ebook discovery and social community app for Android.
-Whether you're looking to scan covers to quickly locate a book on Goodreads, explore personalized recommendations, or add a book you've just completed to your Reading Challenge, using Goodreads on your Android device has never been so straightforward, efficient, or enjoyable.
-The app’s updated design and interface also work well on tablets.
+It allows to scan cover to quickly find a book on Goodreads, explore personalized recommendations and add a book you've just completed to your Reading Challenge.
+The new interface also works well on tablets.

 2018.
 New Goodreads app for Android is available